 Primex recognizes today's organizations have complex network infrastructures, a division of responsibilities, and standard information security policies associated with data confidentiality, network bandwidth, and security of the systems deployed at their facilities.

-The following overview is intended to provide the information to answer the technical questions you or your staff may have regarding the Primex OneVue platform and Primex devices.
+This content is intended to provide information to answer the technical questions you or your staff may have regarding the Primex OneVue platform and Primex devices.

 Architecture: OneVue is a multi-tenant solution built on top of Amazon Web Services (AWS).
 AWS is designed with multiple layers of protection, including secure data transfer, encryption, network configuration, and application-level controls distributed across a scalable, secure infrastructure.